Berserk-Games/Tabletop-Simulator-Console-Commands/Commands.md

 USAGE: `exec [-q] <commands> OR exec [-q] -v <string_variable>`

-Execute a string of commands separated by ';', or each line in <string_variable>, one after another.
+Execute a string of commands separated by ';', or each line in &lt;string_variable&gt;, one after another.

    -q = quiet mode